Pers8/obsidian-files/Untitled.md

-To narrow down my choice of object, I have to base my exhibition on one of the core or 5 optional themes
+To narrow down my choice of object, I have to base my exhibition on one of the core or 5 optional themes.
+Object must be from the real world.